 As you know, every year we have a state survey.
 The job of surveyors is to determine if the meals are palatable, attractive, nutritious and meet the individual needs of each resident.
+We can learn from what the surveyors do, and we can implement improvements as needed.

-Surveyors will observe to see if residents complained of taste, temperatures quality, quantity, or appearance of food.
+Surveyors observe to see if residents complained of taste, temperatures quality, quantity, or appearance of food.
 If there is a problem, then surveyors will determine:

-The reason for refusal of food (refer to ST, OT, or nursing as needed to evaluate).

-- If a substitute of equal value was offered and provided, and served in a timely manner if the resident didn't eat well. - If food placement and texture were appropriate for the individual's needs (Ex. clock placement for vision problems, pureed or mechanical soft food for chewing and swallowing problems). - If mechanically altered foods were prepared and served separately.
+- The reason for the concern with the food (they may also talk with the SLP, OT, or nursing as needed to evaluate). - If a substitute of equal value was offered and provided, and served in a timely manner if the resident didn't eat well at meal time. - If the food placement and texture were appropriate for the individual's needs (Ex. clock placement for vision problems, pureed or mechanical soft food for chewing and swallowing problems). - If mechanically altered foods were prepared and served separately.
 (Except stews, casseroles, etc. that are meant to be mixed foods).
-This especially refers to pureed foods. - Adaptive equipment was provided to those who needed it.
+This especially refers to pureed foods. - · Adaptive equipment was provided to those who needed it.